DevMello/AxonProgrammer/README.md

 # AXON Servo Cross-Platform Programmer

 The Axon servo is an amazing servo used by many FTC teams.
 One of the downsides of the servo is that to program it, you need a Windows laptop.
 For those who do not have access to one or prefer using macOS or Linux, this can be a significant limitation.
 This project was created to solve that exact problem.
-By reverse-engineering the communication between the official Windows-based Axon programmer and the USB HID device, we developed a lightweight, cross-platform Python tool.
-Currently all it can do is poll when the adapter has been connected, and tell whether a servo has been plugged into the adapter or not (basically nothing).
+By reverse-engineering the communication between the official Windows-based Axon programmer and the USB HID device, we developed a lightweight, cross-platform Python tool with a modern GUI.
 This program is in its VERY early stages.
 If you have experience reverse engineering protocols for USB devices, contributions are welcome!

-This project is a Python-based tool that communicates with a custom USB HID servo adapter (based on the SA33/USBBootloader) to detect whether a servo is currently connected to the adapter.
+This project is a Python-based tool that communicates with a custom USB HID servo adapter (based on the SA33/USBBootloader) to program and test Axon servos.
 It replicates the behavior of a proprietary `.exe` tool by sending low-level HID reports to the device and interpreting its responses.

 ---